 We performed a complete instrumentation of the mainline client.
-The instrumentation comprises: a log of each BitTorrent message sent or received with the detailed content of the message, a log of each state change in the choke algorithm, a log of the rate estimation used by the choke algorithm, and a log of important events (end game mode, seed state).
+The instrumentation consists of: a log of each BitTorrent message sent or received with the detailed content of the message, a log of each state change in the choke algorithm, a log of the rate estimation used by the choke algorithm, and a log of important events (end game mode, seed state).

-All our experimentations were performed with the default parameters of the mainline client.
-It is outside of the scope of this study to evaluate the impact of each BitTorrent parameters variation.
-The main default parameters are: the maximum upload rate (default to 20 kB/s), the minimum number of peers in the peer set before requesting more peers to the tracker (default to 20), the maximum number of connections the local peer can initiate (default to 40), the maximum number of peers in the peer set (default to 80), the number of peers in the active peer set including the optimistic unchoke (default to 4), the block size (default to 2^{14} Bytes), the number of pieces downloaded before switching from random to rarest first piece selection (default to 4).
+As monitored client, we use the mainline client with all the default parameters for all our experimentations.
+It is outside of the scope of this study to evaluate the impact of each BitTorrent parameter.
+The main default parameters for the monitored client are: the maximum upload rate (default to 20 kB/s), the minimum number of peers in the peer set before requesting more peers to the tracker (default to 20), the maximum number of connections the local peer can initiate (default to 40), the maximum number of peers in the peer set (default to 80), the number of peers in the active peer set including the optimistic unchoke (default to 4), the block size (default to 2^{14} Bytes), the number of pieces downloaded before switching from random to rarest first piece selection (default to 4).